Key Takeaways

 Types of IRA Beneficiaries

-As mentioned above, you have a number of options for naming a beneficiary for an IRA.
-Here are the different types to consider:
+As mentioned above, you have several options when naming a beneficiary for an IRA.
+Here are the main types to consider.

 Spouses

-Spouses have the most flexibility and options for managing an inherited IRA.
-They could transfer the funds directly into their own IRA, 401(k) or other retirement plan.2 They could also name themselves the new owner of your IRA and make more contributions to the account.
-These options do not exist for a non-spouse IRA beneficiary.
-Your spouse would then need to follow the RMD rules for their own retirement plan as if they had saved that money themselves.
+Spouses have the most flexibility when managing an inherited IRA.
+They can transfer the funds into their own IRA, 401(k), or another retirement plan.2 They may also name themselves as the account owner and continue contributions.
+These options are not available to non-spouse beneficiaries.

-Beneficiaries Not Less Than 10 Years Younger Than You
+Beneficiaries Not More Than 10 Years Younger Than You

-If you name someone who is within 10 years of your age as a beneficiary, they also get more flexibility with IRA RMDs.
-This could be a sibling, a cousin, a partner or someone else who is similar to your age.
+If you name someone within 10 years of your age as a beneficiary, they also have added flexibility with IRA RMDs.
+This could include a sibling, cousin, partner, or another person close in age.

-When they inherit your IRA, they can elect to spread the RMDs over their own life expectancy.
-This could come in handy especially if you pass away young.
-For example, if you were to die at 45 and your brother inherited your funds at 43, he would have time to delay the taxes until his own retirement.
-Alternatively, your beneficiary could choose to withdraw all the IRA money within 10 years of receiving the inheritance.
+When they inherit the IRA, they can spread RMDs over their own life expectancy.
+This may help reduce the yearly tax impact.
+For example, if you pass away at 45 and your brother inherits the account at 43, he may be able to delay some taxes until later in life.
+They may also choose to withdraw all funds within 10 years of inheriting the IRA.

 Beneficiaries More Than 10 Years Younger Than You

-If your IRA designated beneficiary is more than 10 years younger than you, like a niece or nephew, they have less flexibility.
-They must make all withdrawals within 10 years of inheriting the IRA.
-Before the passage of the SECURE Act, these younger beneficiaries were also allowed to make lifetime withdrawals.
-Now they must take all the money out and pay any owed taxes within a decade of inheriting your IRA.
+If your designated beneficiary is more than 10 years younger than you, such as a niece or nephew, they have fewer options.
+They must withdraw all funds within 10 years of inheriting the IRA.
+Before the SECURE Act, these beneficiaries could take withdrawals over their lifetime.
+Now, they must withdraw the full balance and pay any taxes owed within that 10-year period.

 Minor Children